9 Mistakes to Avoid with a Working Holiday Visa

 The great news: the process of obtaining a working holiday visa isn’t a big hassle at all!
-Once you’ve filled out the forms, applied and paid the fee, nine times out of 10 it’s just a waiting game for when it’s approved.
+Once you’ve filled out the forms, applied and paid the fee, nine times out of ten, it’s just a waiting game for when it’s approved.

 If you’re one of the awesome people who have decided to take a step out of your comfort zone and embrace the world of travel, now it’s time to start preparing for your working holiday experience.
 Say au revoir to your friends and family and enter the world of travel; we assure you it won’t be your last trip on the road!

-This is going to undoubtedly be on your list of favourite life experiences.
-But making sure you do the right things before and during your working holiday experience is essential.
-Not only will it give you the platform for a better all-around experience but it’ll put you in good stead in case you decide to apply for another working holiday visa down the line!
+This is going to undoubtedly be on your list of favourite life experiences, but making sure you do the right things before and during your working holiday experience is essential.
+Not only will it give you the platform for a better all-around experience, it’ll put you in good stead in case you decide to apply for another working holiday visa down the line!

-Whether you’re going to go skiing in Whistler, road tripping across the US of A, discovering the endless beauty of Australia or using the UK as your home base to Europe, prep is important in order to do it right, the prep is important.
+Whether you’re going to go skiing in Whistler, road tripping across the US of A, discovering the endless beauty of Australia or using the UK as your home base to Europe, prep is important in order to do it right.
 Avoiding these common working holiday mistakes will put you on the right track, and I’ve got the list for you right here.